OpenDSA/OpenDSA/RST/en/PIFLA/FLOverview.rst

 write a grammar) is an unnecessary skill.
 But in reality, a lot of programmers write "little languages" as part of their job.
-For example, you might go work for a company that makes robots, and you could need a little language to control the robot.
+For example, you might work for a company that makes robots, and you could need a little language to control the robot.
+Or you might write a web page that has an input box that has to be restricted to a certain structure for the input.

 Stages of a Compiler
 ~~~~~~~~~~~~~~~~~~~~